wso2/samples-is/bulk-user-export-tool/README.md

 This is an **optional** input.
 9. Provide attributes that needs to be excluded when creating the CSV.
 Attributes provided here won’t be in the CSV.
 This is an **optional** input.
+10. Provide the start index to retrieve the users. *Default: 1*
-10. Provide the batch count to retrieve the users (Pagination). *Default: 100*
+11. Provide the batch count to retrieve the users. *Default: 100*
-11. Provide the maximum count of users to be retrieved. *Default: unlimited*
+12. Provide the maximum count of users to be retrieved. *Default: unlimited*
-12. Now you've successfully created the CSV file containing user data.
+13. Now you've successfully created the CSV file containing user data.

 ## Download and build